 - Advance registration strongly recommended.

-Your financial support - through donations, Valley Gives Day, and the Kayak-a-thon, - is allowing us to offer this program to people with disabilities and their family and friends, though we do not have any specific grant funding for it.
+Your financial support - through individual donations, Valley Gives Day, and the Kayak-a-thon, - is allowing us to offer this program to people with disabilities and their family and friends, though we do not have any specific grant funding for it.
 Thank you!

 What to bring: